BUCKHOLME TOWERS SCHOOL

 3. Entry Points

-3.2 The entry point to Buckholme Towers School is at Reception.
+3.1 The main entry point to Buckholme Towers is at Reception.
 Principally, there is one annual intake each September.
 Children are accepted in the September after their fourth birthday.

 3.3 From time to time vacancies become available elsewhere in the school.
 Generally applications for these vacancies are considered on a “first come, first served” basis (see 4.3 below).

-4.1 Registration – Parents wishing to register their child’s name on the Nursery and/or School’s waiting list must complete a Registration Form and pay the non-refundable Registration Fee.
+4.1 Registration – Parents wishing to register their child’s name on the School’s waiting list must complete a Registration Form and pay the non-refundable Registration Fee.

 4.3 When offering places consideration is given to the order in which children were registered on the waiting list.
-However, preference may be given to the siblings of children who are already pupils in the School, to children who attend Buckholme Towers Nursery and to the children of members of school staff.
+However, preference may be given to the siblings of children who are already pupils in the School and to the children of members of school staff.

 4.4 An offer of a place at Buckholme Towers will only be made if a place is available and approved by the Head.
 We try to ensure that all of our classes are small in number.